 - Sudden personality changes

 Physical Signs of Neglect in Boston Nursing Homes

 How can I tell someone is being neglected in a Boston nursing home?

-It’s important to consider that not every instance of nursing home abuse or neglect causes visible signs.
+Consider that not every instance of nursing home abuse or neglect causes visible signs.
 Just because you don’t see the signs of abuse or neglect, it doesn’t mean that the abuse or neglect is not occurring.
 Always keep a watchful eye for problematic behavior from nursing home faculty and always speak honestly with your loved one about their circumstances in the home.

 In cases where a person does begin to show signs of nursing home neglect, he or she may display:

 - Unexplained injuries